 8 years later in 2018 Chumbak (don’t hold your breath, this could take a while) –

-Has 100 product categories available in over 500 stores worldwide
+Has 100 product categories available in 25 stores pan India.

 Is recognized as one of the top 4 advertisers in the world by Facebook and acknowledged by Google for its effective use of their services